Preacceptance of Exceptional High School Students

 - The essay should state potential as a nursing student and long-term goals as a nurse.
 Students should give examples of the following factors: critical thinking, caring, communication, leadership, and personal characteristics.
 The essay must be formatted in Times New Roman, 12 point font, double-spaced, no more than 500 words, and must be in a Microsoft Office compatible format.

 - References from two professional people (non-family) are required.
 One must be from a high school science teacher.
-References will be completed via the online reference form that will be emailed to the professionals.

 - A copy of the student’s high school transcript, including grade point average (GPA) and ACT or SAT exam scores will be provided to the Nursing Department by the Hope College Admissions Office.